iiasa/ixmp/doc/source/reporting.rst

        - Execute user-defined methods.

-   Every report and quantity (including the results of intermediate steps) is identified by a :class:`utils.Key`; all the keys in a Reporter can be listed with :meth:`keys`.
+   Every report and quantity (including the results of intermediate steps) is identified by a :class:`.Key`; all the keys in a Reporter can be listed with :meth:`keys`.

    Reporter uses a :doc:`graph <graphs>` data structure to keep track of **computations**, the atomic steps in postprocessing: for example, a single